Signed in as:

 Healthy food can be expensive and difficult to prepare, especially for low-income individuals with mental health struggles.
 To help with this, we want to partner with meal prep and delivery companies to provide nutritious and brain-healthy meals to those who could benefit the most from them.
 We will pay for these meals, or significantly reduce the cost of them for those experiencing economic and psychological hardship.
 Food is medicine.
 A diet rich in nutrition and whole foods can make all the difference in someone's life, if only it was easier to access.
 We want to make it easier.

 Housing is expensive and many can't afford it.
 A lot of the reason for this is a matter of supply.
 There aren't enough homes.
 We will probably never be in a position to be able to fix that problem, but perhaps we can create an incentive structure within the existing paradigm that can benefit some number of people.
 Maybe we can offset the cost of housing with a program that employs people in jobs that basically anyone can do if they're willing.
 The idea we have is to put up homeless families and veterans in furnished apartments where the rent is paid in full for the first month and then half-subsidized for up to two years after that.
 This offer would be made on two or three conditions.
-They'd have to: 1) enroll in and complete a rehabilitation program, if deemed necessary by a case manager; 2) accept a job offer to scoop poop and clean up public spaces for Burton and Dogs; and 3) maintain an adequate level of job performance and remain employed with us.
+They'd have to: 1) enroll in and complete a rehabilitation program, if deemed necessary by a case manager; 2) accept a job offer from us or a partner of ours; and 3) maintain an adequate level of job performance and remain employed.

 In order to carry out some of our services, we will need to purchase special vehicles like cargo vans for group walks and pet waste haulers.
 Since we are committed to minimizing our impact on the environment, all of our company vehicles will be electric.